-- Number of wait states - Number of data float times (wait time after the access is finished to prevent any bus contention in case the device is too long in releasing the bus) - Data bus width (8-bit or 16-bit) - With a 16-bit wide data bus, the user can program the EBI to control one 16-bit device (Byte Access Select Mode) or two 8-bit devices in parallel that emulate a 16-bit memory (Byte Write Access Mode).
+- Number of wait states

+- Number of data float times (wait time after the access is finished to prevent any bus contention in case the device is too long in releasing the bus)

+- Data bus width (8-bit or 16-bit)

+The user can program the EBI to control one 16-bit device (Byte Select Access mode) with a 16-bit wide data bus or two 8-bit devices in parallel that emulate a 16-bit memory (Byte Write Access mode).

-The External Bus Interface features also the Early Read Protocol, configurable for all the devices, that significantly reduces access time requirements on an external device in the case of single-clock cycle access.
+The External Bus Interface also features the Early Read Protocol, configurable for all the devices, which significantly reduces access time requirements on an external device in the case of single-clock cycle access.